What is an ERP?

 - Internet connectivity and speed

 Software as a service (SaaS) configurability

 SaaS systems tend to be “one size fits all” and has limited configuration options.
 You may be lucky and find a system that provides you with all the functionality that you require.
-Larger, more complex businesses are likely to require larger, more complex systems.
+Likewise, larger, more complex businesses are likely to require larger, more complex systems.
 Fortunately, there are now SaaS systems, like MYOB Advanced, that allow configuration and are suited to complex businesses.

 What does it cost?

 The cost of an ERP system is made up of 5 components: